-The importance of ANIU in relation to the commissioning brief is evidenced by a response to a Freedom of Information request by the research team before applying for funding (10/08/2016).
+The importance of ANIU in relation to the commissioning brief is evidenced by a response to a Freedom of Information request by the research team before applying for funding 10/08/2016).
 The response stated that 50% of all individual funding requests (IFRs) to NHS England for biologic therapy for autoimmune disease from 01/04/2013 to 31/03/2016 were for uveitis.
 Most will have been for anti-TNFalpha drugs such as adalimumab, which is effective for ANIU [1, 4].

-Although there were frequent IFRs at the time of designing the study, there was no commissioning policy for adalimumab in England for adults.
+Although there is a high level of requests, there is no commissioning policy for adalimumab in England for adults.
 Adalimumab cost £11,000/year when first licensed [47] but the availability of biosimilars have recently reduced this to about £6,600/year (60%), a significant cost-saving to the public if this therapy is commissioned.
 The cost of sight loss from any cause in 2008 was £17,549 and the cost of ANIU complications is high [37, 48].
 This research is needed to provide evidence that adalimumab is effective as an add-on therapy to existing safe doses of immunosuppression, to identify disease phenotypes which may respond, and to produce commissioning guidelines for this high cost therapy.

 Systematic reviews of anti-TNFa drugs conclude that adalimumab is beneficial for ANIU refractory to IMT [49, 50].
-There is evidence from studies other than randomised controlled trials of the benefit of anti-TNFa drugs in small numbers of patients with specific ANIU syndromes, e.g. multifocal choroiditis, punctate inner choroidopathy and Birdshot Uveitis [51].
+There is evidence from studies other than RCTs of the benefit of anti-TNFa drugs in small numbers of patients with specific ANIU syndromes, e.g. multifocal choroiditis, punctate inner choroidopathy and Birdshot Uveitis [51].
 Unlike other rare diseases treated with biologics, there is strong evidence that TNFa is a major therapeutic target, increasing the likelihood of anti TNFa drugs being effective for ANIU [30].
-Two recent multicentre randomised controlled trials reported in 2016 that, compared to placebo, adalimumab delays treatment failure (TF) for active and inactive ANIU (respectively, VISUAL 1, hazard ratio (HR)=0.5; 95% CI, 0.36-0.70; p<0.001 and VISUAL II, HR=0.57, 95% CI 0.39-0.84; p=0.004) [1, 4].
+Two recent multicentre RCTs reported in 2016 that, compared to placebo, adalimumab delays treatment failure (TF) for active and inactive ANIU (respectively, VISUAL 1, hazard ratio (HR)=0.5; 95% CI, 0.36-0.70; p<0.001 and VISUAL II, HR=0.57, 95% CI 0.39-0.84; p=0.004) [1, 4].